candera/dynne/README.md

 ### Why didn't you just use Overtone?

-Mainly because I started out just playing around with the idea and at some point crossed into being completey obsessed with writing my own thing.
+Mainly because I started out just playing around with the idea and at some point crossed into being completely obsessed with writing my own thing.
 I never even looked at whether [Overtone](http://overtone.github.io/) can do what I need, because I knew if I did, and it could, I would stop working on the problem, and